Aliases for GAPDH Gene

 GeneCards Summary for GAPDH Gene

 GAPDH (Glyceraldehyde-3-Phosphate Dehydrogenase) is a Protein Coding gene.
 Diseases associated with GAPDH include Parainfluenza Virus Type 3 and Fmr1-Related Disorders.
-Among its related pathways are HIF-1 signaling pathway and Validated targets of C-MYC transcriptional activation.
+Among its related pathways are Metabolism and Glucose metabolism.
 GO annotations related to this gene include identical protein binding and NAD binding.
 An important paralog of this gene is GAPDHS.